gih0004/RNAseq_ballgown/README.md

 ### STEP 1: Run fastqc
 FASTQC is done as a quality check on the RNA reads.
-If the quality is low, it requieres an additional step of trimming - not displayed in this pipeline -
+If the quality is low, it requires an additional step of trimming - not displayed in this pipeline.

 ```ruby
 module load fastqc